Will be available soon.

 - ☐ Criminal offences (GDPR article 10)

-A.5 Processing includes the following categories of data subject: The Data Controllers’ customers.
+A.5 Processing includes the following categories of data subject:

+The Data Processor’s processing of personal data on behalf of the Data Controller may be performed when the DPA commence.
 Personal data related to the Data Controller’s customers are processed until the termination of this DPA in accordance with Clause 15.

-A.7 The frequency of the transfer (e.g. whether the data is transferred on a one-off or continuous basis): Personal data is transferred and processed on a continuous basis.
+A.7 The frequency of the transfer (e.g. whether the data is transferred on a one-off or continuous basis):

-A.8 For transfers to (sub-) processors, also specify subject matter, nature, and duration of the processing: The subject matter of personal data transferred to sub-processors is the Data Controller’s customer data, which is transferred to sub-processors to provide, support, and improve the services, as outlined in the Agreement.
+The subject matter of personal data transferred to sub-processors is the Data Controller’s customer data, which is transferred to sub-processors to provide, support, and improve the services, as outlined in the MSA.

-A.9 Identify the competent supervisory authority/-ies: Data Controller: The competent supervisory authority in accordance with Data Protection Regulation.
+A.9 Identify the competent supervisory authority/-ies:

+Data Controller: The competent supervisory authority in accordance with applicable Data Protection Laws.
 Data Processor: The Danish Data Protection Agency (Datatilsynet).

-B.1 Approved sub-processors The Data Controller authorises the engagement of the following sub-processors and affiliates:
+The Data Controller authorises the engagement of the following sub-processors and affiliates:

 1 Microsoft’s list of sub-processors and processing locations is available here